harshita2201301024/obsidian/data/Daily Notes/2024/August/09-August-2024-Friday.md

 Get Ready and go to the gym at 5:45 AM

 1. delegation api issue fixed
-2. take localisation of newly added permissions in
+2. take localization of newly added permissions
+3.

 **Night Routine**